-The PRSUs granted in March of 2022 (the "2022 PRSUs") were designed to reward performance over three performance periods.
+The PRSUs granted in March of 2024 (the "2024 PRSUs") were designed to reward performance over a three-year performance period.
 Key design details include:

-- PRSUs represent the right to receive shares of our common stock based on the attainment of applicable performance criteria and, generally, are further subject to continued service through the performance period. - Performance for 50% of the award is evaluated based on the Company's three-year cumulative operating income, subject to adjustments, if any, as determined by the compensation committee (the "AOI Units"). - Performance for the remaining 50% of the award is evaluated based on the Company's relative total shareholder return performance against the Company's compensation per group (split equally between four performance periods, each commencing on January 30, 2022 and ending on the last day of each fiscal quarter of fiscal 2024, respectively), subject to adjustments, if any, as determined by the compensation committee (the "TSR Units"). - Vesting of PRSUs generally subject to continued service through the end of fiscal 2024, with accelerated vesting in certain cases, as noted below. - The compensation committee chose these metrics because it believes that there is a strong relationship between growth in operating income, growth in total shareholder return and growth in shareholder value. - Between 0%-200% of the PRSUs can be earned at the end of the three-year performance period.
+- PRSUs represent the right to receive shares of our common stock based on the attainment of applicable performance criteria and, generally, are further subject to continued service through the performance period. - Performance for 50% of the award is evaluated based on the Company's three-year cumulative adjusted operating income (the "AOI Units").
+See Appendix A-1 for how we define adjusted operating income and a reconciliation of three-year cumulative adjusted operating income to three-year cumulative GAAP operating income. - Performance for the remaining 50% of the award is evaluated based on the Company's relative total shareholder return performance against a specified peer group (the "TSR Units").
+For the 2024 PRSUs, the specified peer group consists of the 15 peers the Company uses for compensation benchmarking, plus The TJX Companies, Inc., Dollar General Corporation, Dollar Tree, Inc. and Ross Stores, Inc. Relative total shareholder return is measured in four equal weighted performance periods, each commencing on the first day of fiscal 2024 and ending, respectively, on the last day of each fiscal quarter of fiscal 2026.

+- The compensation committee chose these metrics because it believes that there is a strong relationship between growth in operating income, growth in total shareholder return and growth in shareholder value. - For purposes of measuring total shareholder return (TSR), a trailing 20-trading day average is used for both the opening and closing prices in each performance period (both for the Company and the comparator group members). - Vesting of PRSUs is generally conditioned on continued service through the end of fiscal 2026, with accelerated vesting in certain cases, as noted below. - Between 0%-200% of the PRSUs can be earned at the end of the three-year performance period.

-The 2022 PRSUs also included the following accelerated vesting terms.
-Upon a Named Executive Officer's termination of employment due to death or disability, AOI Units will vest at the target level, any previously earned TSR Units for closed performance periods will vest, and TSR Units for uncompleted TSR periods will vest at the target level.
+The 2024 PRSUs also included the following accelerated vesting terms.
+Upon a Named Executive Officer's termination of employment due to death or disability, AOI Units will vest at the target level, any previously earned TSR Units for closed performance periods will vest, and TSR Units for uncompleted TSR performance periods will vest at the target level.
+Upon a Named Executive Officer's termination due to retirement, a pro-rata portion of the PRSUs will remain outstanding (based on the portion of the three-year performance period actually worked by the grantee) and remain eligible to vest based on actual performance through the end of three-year performance period.
 Upon a change in control, AOI Units will vest at the target level, any previously earned TSR Units for closed performance periods will vest, and TSR Units for uncompleted TSR periods will vest at the greater of the target level or the actual performance level through the change in control, as determined in the compensation committee's discretion.

-We believe that achievement of the target level of performance approved by the compensation committee for the PRSUs for each metric granted in fiscal 2022 is challenging, but achievable with significant effort and skill, and that the maximum level of performance would be indicative of truly outstanding performance.
+We believe that achievement of the target level of performance approved by the compensation committee for the PRSUs for each metric granted in fiscal 2024 is challenging, but achievable with significant effort and skill, and that the maximum level of performance would be indicative of truly outstanding performance.

-The AOI Units are eligible to be earned based the Company's three-year cumulative operating income over the performance period, as follows, with interpolation for performance between any two levels:
+The performance scale for the adjusted operating income component of the 2024 PRSUs is as follows, with interpolation for performance between any two levels:

 Payout % of Target

 Maximum 200%

-Above Target 150%

 Target 100%

 Threshold 50%

-One fourth of the TSR Units awarded under the 2022 PRSUs are eligible to be earned based on relative TSR performance during each performance period as follows, with interpolation for performance between any two levels:
+The performance scale for each performance period of the relative TSR component of the 2024 PRSUs is as follows, with interpolation for performance between any two levels: